Cherelle Parker wins Philly mayoral race, will be city's 100th mayor

 Follow along with NBC10's live updating Election Night blog for reaction and results from across Philadelphia, the rest of Pennsylvania, and New Jersey.

-"It's pretty surreal right now," Parker said on Tuesday morning upon exiting a voting booth in northwest Philadelphia.
+"It's pretty surreal right now," Parker said on Tuesday morning upon exiting a voting booth in West Oak Lane.
 "Never in a million years did I think that this would be a place and a space that I would occupy in this world.
 I am grateful today for the folks on whose shoulders I stand to get here.
 I am humble."

-She promised to make Philadelphia the "safest, cleanest, greenest big city in the nation that provides access to economic opportunity for all.
+She promised to make Philadelphia the "safest, cleanest, greenest big city in the nation that provides access to economic opportunity for all," remarks that she reiterated in her Election Night victory speech.

 "And we are going to have one Philly -- a united city," Parker added.